Marco Biagianti: Calcio Catania

-Biagianti was scouted by Catania chief, Pierto Lo Monaco in 2005, and negotiations began in December 2005, and led to his January transfer to the Sicilian club.
+Biagianti was scouted by Catania chief, Pierto Lo Monaco in 2005, and negotiations began in December 2005, and led to his January transfer to the Sicilian club in 2006.
 In his first half-season with Catania, Biagianti made just 2 league appearances, but in his second season, became a more integral part of the team.
-He appeared in over 20 matches in all competitions, during the 2007–2008 season, and earned a guaranteed starting place for the 2008–2009 season, under then-coach Walter Zenga.
+He appeared in over 20 matches in all competitions, during the 2007–2008 season, and earned a guaranteed starting place for the 2008–09 season, under then-coach Walter Zenga.
 Biagianti made 34 Serie A appearances alone, and helped Catania to safely avoid relegation concerns.
 Biagianti maintained his status as a starter during the 2009–10 Serie A campaign and went on to make 36 league appearances, appearing more than any other player in the first team.
 He also managed to score 3 league goals, helping lead Catania to a 12th place league finish, a record high points total for the club in Serie A and to a quarter final position in the Coppa Italia.

 Since joining Calcio Catania he has been one of their most influential players.
 Because of his superb performances, Biagianti has been linked with moves to Serie A giants A.C.
 Milan, Juventus, Fiorentina, and A.S.
 Roma, but despite these rumours Biagianti has reiterated his desire to remain in Sicily.
 Biagianti, unfortunately missed much of the Serie A 2010-11 campaign due to injury, and made just 13 appearances, his fewest in a season with the Sicilians since his first at the club.
 The club did however reach a record points total in a Serie A season for a third consecutive season.

 On 9 July 2011, Biagianti was assigned captaincy at the club.
 However, the midfielder missed much of the 2011–12 Serie A season through injury, although his club continued their league surge, by breaking the club's record points total in the top flight for a fourth consecutive season, finishing 11th.
 He is currently part of a record-breaking Catania outfit that had picked up 56 points from 38 Serie A matches.
 This performance saw the club also break its record number of home victories in a single season, its record number of victories overall in a single top flight campaign, as well as its record points total in Serie A for the fifth consecutive season.

+In the summer of 2013, he moved to Livorno, where he remained until 2016.
+From 2016 to 2020 he returned to Catania.
+During the 2020–21 season, after being taken out of the squad, he announced his retirement from professional football in a press conference, and began a new adventure with the 5-a-side football club Catania Goal.
+During the 2021–22 season, he held the position of club manager of the Catania Goal.
+In August 2022 he became the team manager of Catania SSD.